Rifatzen/ml471_assignment/Review_CDLGNs.md

 ---

 The blog on [_Convolutional Differentiable Logic Gate Networks (CDLGNs)_](https://arxiv.org/pdf/2411.04732) offers an concise and well-structured overview of the key ideas and advancements proposed in the corresponding research paper.
-It succeeds in making a highly technical subject accessible while retaining the richness of the research.
-Below is a comprehensive review that consolidates the blogs strengths and weaknesses, along with an evaluation of included key points from the paper.
+It succeeds in making a highly technical subject simple while retaining the richness of the research.
+Below is a comprehensive review that consolidates the blog's strengths and weaknesses, along with an evaluation of included key points from the paper.

 ## Strengths